IgniteUI/igniteui-cli/README.md

 3. To build the packages, run `yarn build` in the project `root`.
 4. Open in Visual Studio Code

     There is a predefined launch.config file for VS Code in the root folder, so you can use VS Code View/Debug window and choose one of the predefined actions.
-These include launching the step by step guide, quickstart project, create new project for a particular framework or add components.
+These include launching the step by step guide, create new project for a particular framework or add components.

 5. Hit Start Debugging/F5